AugustDev/dgbr/README.md

 ```

 ## Usage
-Both Dgraph export and import actions require specifying: `AWS_ACCESS_KEY`, `AWS_SECRET_KEY`, `bucket` and `region`.
+Both Dgraph backup and restore actions require specifying: `AWS_ACCESS_KEY`, `AWS_SECRET_KEY`, `bucket` and `region`.
 ### Backup
-In adition to aforementioned variables export requires to specify Dgraph `export` path which is specified when starting `dgraph alpha` (Read in Notes).
-Make sure Dgrpah has permission to write to that path.
+In adition to aforementioned variables `dgbr backup` requires to specify Dgraph `export` path which is specified when starting `dgraph alpha` (Read in Notes).
+Make sure Dgraph has permission to write to `export` path and that the user calling `dgbr` has permission to access and then delete files from `export` path.

 ```bash
 dgbr backup \